 Been seperated 4 years, attempts at reconciling ending in mental and physical abuse for myself, During this time our 6 year old son has solely resided with me, with no financial support from father.
 Father was given chance after chance to be an active father and would always end up not following...
 Read more »

 If you and he had no previous custody order in place, then strictly speaking, he is NOTHING but a sperm donor.
 Simply by having his name on the birth certificate gives him NOTHING but obligations to pay child support.
-If he ever wanted to become the "father" of this 6 yr. old son, he would need...Read more »
+If he ever wanted to become the "father" of this 6 yr. old son, he...Read more »

 I understand money issues but custody papers and being self-represented do not go together.
 You can't imagine the difficulty of what you're thinking about doing.
-I would SO STRONGLY recommend that you ask family to loan you some serious money and hire an excellent attorney who knows the ropes and...Read more »
+I would SO STRONGLY recommend that you ask family to loan you some serious money and hire an excellent attorney who knows the...Read more »

 Do you pay CS to the Idaho Department of Health and Welfare, Child Support Receipting?
 If so, then you will still be required to pay CS for your son even though he says he wants to live with you.
 In the unlikely event that a court allowed you to pay your son's father directly, then you could...Read more »